Complex structure on the six dimensional sphere from a spontaneous symmetry breaking: Introduction

 The long resistance of the problem against proving non-existence may indicate that one should rather try to seek a complex structure on $S^6$.
 However the irregular features of this hypothetical space $X$ convince us that {\it asymmetry, transcendental} (i.e., non-algebraic) {\it methods} and {\it inhomogeneity} should play a key role in finding it.

-Indeed, by a result of Wood \cite{woo} from a ``physical'' viewpoint the \ae sthetic Cayley almost complex structure is energetically remarkable unstable (however for a contradictory result cf. \cite{bor-lam-sal}).
-Therefore it is not surprising that if integrable almost complex structures on $S^6$ exist then they would appear ``far'' from the Cayley one.
+Indeed, by a result of Wood \cite{woo} from a ``physical'' viewpoint the \ae sthetic Cayley almost complex structure is energetically remarkable unstable.\footnote{However for a contradictory result cf. \cite{bor-lam-sal}.} Therefore it is not surprising that if integrable almost complex structures on $S^6$ exist then they would appear ``far'' from the Cayley one.
 For instance Peng and Tang \cite{pen-tan} recently have constructed a novel almost complex structure by twisting and extending the standard complex structure on $\C^3\subset S^6$.
 It is a vast deformation of the Cayley almost complex structure and is integrable except a narrow equatorial belt in $S^6$.
-However it is still orthognal with respect to the standard round metric hence LeBrun's theorem \cite{leb} forbids its full integrability.
+However it is still orthogonal with respect to the standard round metric hence LeBrun's theorem \cite{leb, zho1} forbids its full integrability.

+One may try to seek $X$ by minimizing another energy functional over a space somehow related to $S^6$.
+Two questions arise: what this space should be and how the energy functional should look like?

 As we have indicated above, the central difficulty with this hypothetical complex structure is that it should be compact and non-K\"ahler at the same time.
-However in fact plenty of such non-algebraic compact complex manifolds are known to exist for a long time: classical examples are the Hopf-manifolds; or the Calabi--Eckmann manifolds \cite{cal-eck} and the compact, even dimensional, simply connected Lie groups---as it was observed by Samelson \cite{sam}---both from 1953.
+However in fact plenty of such complex manifolds are known to exist for a long time: classical examples are the Hopf-manifolds \cite{hop} from 1948, the Calabi--Eckmann manifolds \cite{cal-eck} from 1953; or the compact, even dimensional, simply connected Lie groups---as it was observed by Samelson \cite{sam} also in 1953. {\it A fortiori} our candidate is the compact simply connected 14 dimensional exceptional Lie group ${\rm G}_2$ as a complex manifold which also arises as the total space of a non-trivial ${\rm SU}(3)$ principal bundle over $S^6$.